mediacloud/rss-fetcher/doc/deployment.md

 *(Thou shalt not commit changes directly to the prod or staging branches).*

-Merge the mediacloud account staging branch into the prod branch, and with the prod branch checked out, run `push.sh`
+Merge the mediacloud account staging branch into the prod branch, and with the prod branch checked out, run `deploy.py deploy`

 `push.sh` checks whether a `vVERSION` tag already exists (and exits if it does), otherwise it applies and pushes the tag.

 ### Setup database backups

+XXX

-When the `./dokku-scripts/instance.sh create prod` command above is run it will schedule backups of postgres (via `dokku postgres:backup-schedule` which writes `/etc/cron.d/dokku-postgres-rss-fetcher`), and other directories to AWS S3 (via `/etc/cron.d/rss-fetcher`).
+When the `venv/bin/python dokku-scripts/deploy.py create prod` command above is run it will schedule backups of postgres
+(via `dokku postgres:backup-schedule` which writes `/etc/cron.d/dokku-postgres-rss-fetcher`), and other directories to AWS S3 (via `/etc/cron.d/rss-fetcher`).

 Backup user's `~/.aws/credentials` file (which will be pre-populated the necessary sections if not already present: the keys must be added